Misawa, Aomori

-Misawa (三沢市, Misawa-shi) is a city located in Aomori Prefecture, Japan.
-As of 31 January 2023, the city had an estimated population of 38,198 in 19493 households, and a population density of 330 persons per km².
+Misawa (三沢市, Misawa-shi) is a city in Aomori Prefecture, Japan.
+As of 31 January 2023, the city had an estimated population of 38,198 in 19493 households, and a population density of 330 persons per km2.
 The total area of the city is 119.87 km2.

 Misawa is the location of a large military base, Misawa Air Base, which is under joint operation of the United States Air Force's 35th Fighter Wing, Naval Air Facility, and Japan Air Self-Defense Force's 3rd Fighter Wing.
 It is also an important US base for signals intelligence and related activities.
 The city population figures do not include the estimated 10,000 American military personnel and their dependents stationed at Misawa Air Base.

 Geography

 Misawa is located in the flatlands on the southern shore of Lake Ogawara on the east coast of Aomori Prefecture, facing the Pacific Ocean.
 The nearest large city is Hachinohe which is 30 to 40 minutes away by car.
 The surrounding area is mostly rural and scenic.
 There is some limited nightlife, mostly concentrated around the American air base.
 Tokyo is an hour away by air, about 3 and a half hours by train, and about 10–12 hours by car.
 Misawa has well-defined seasons.
 Though short, autumn is beautiful with pleasant temperatures, late-blooming flowers, and the changing colors of the trees.
 Winter gets serious in early December, peaks in January and February, and starts fading near the end of March.
 Strong winds often intensify the cold temperatures.
 Snowfall is frequent, and in January and February, snow does not melt completely.
 Icy roads are also a concern as the sunshine will often melt the snow and then as afternoon temperatures cool down, the water from the melted snow and ice refreezes.
 As the ice and snow clear and the ground dries, dust storms become a hazard near farm fields.
 In early spring, the winds switch and come from the east off the ocean.
 Thick sea fog is common in the morning or early evening.
 May is usually quite pleasant with warm temperatures.
 The onset of summer usually brings the rainy season.
 This normally begins in mid-June and continues for an unpredictable period of time.
 However, it normally clears out around mid to late July.
 The end of July through August can get quite hot and humid.